frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    now need to review and edit:

    #. | **/etc/frepple/djangosettings.py**
-      | Edit the “TIMEZONE” variable to your local setting.
+      | Edit the "TIMEZONE" variable to your local setting.
-      | Edit the “DATABASES” with your database parameters.
+      | Edit the "DATABASES" with your database parameters.
-      | Change “SECRET_KEY” to some arbitrary value – important for security reasons.
+      | Change "SECRET_KEY" to some arbitrary value - important for security reasons.

    #. | /etc/frepple/license.xml
       | No license file is required for the community edition.